-The great white north, Canada is such a beautiful place to explore, offering wonderful opportunities for wildlife viewing, beautiful untouched parks and quiet roads to explore.
+The great white north, Canada is such a beautiful place to explore, offering wonderful opportunities for wildlife viewing, beautiful untouched parks and quiet roads to wander along.
 There are so many beautiful places to see, make sure you give yourself ample time to see as much as possible!

 When To Visit: Between mid-May and early June is a great time to visit Canada.
 It’s before the official high season so prices are still quite reasonable, but the weather is starting to get a little warmer and wildlife are starting to come out of their hibernation for the winter.